 The Name of the GED Credential in Hawaii

-The high school equivalency credential in Hawaii is known as the Hawaii Adult Community School Diploma.
-This diploma is awarded to individuals who successfully pass the GED) test which is recognized by the state as equivalent to a traditional high school diploma.
+The high school equivalency credential in Hawaii is known as the GED Hawaii diploma.
+This diploma is awarded to individuals who successfully pass the GED test, which is recognized by the state as equivalent to a traditional high school diploma.

-The Hawaii Adult Community School Diploma is accepted by colleges, employers, and other institutions in the same way as a regular high school diploma.
+The GED Hawaii diploma is accepted by colleges, employers, and other institutions in the same way as a regular high school diploma.

 What’s On The GED Test?

-The GED test is comprised of four distinct modules, each focusing on a specific academic field:
+The GED test is comprised of four distinct modules, each focusing on a specific academic field and assessing various academic skills:

 GED Scoring